jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 preview
 *************************************************************************************

-I build the structure below step by step to see how files_ and folders_ are related like a family tree, and at the end will know how to move around in the structure because I will understand the relationships.
+I build the structure below step by step to see how files_ and folders_ are related like a family tree, and at the end know how to move around in the structure because I understand the relationships.

 .. literalinclude:: ../code/bonus/learnDirectoryStructureTree
   :language: shell

-You will become familiar with these commands
+These are all the commands used in this chapter

 * mkdir_
 * cd_